srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_06-automatic-enrollment-of-devices-in-dps.md

     Once saved, the updated device twin desired properties will automatically be sent to the simulated device.

-1. Go back to the **Visual Studio Code Terminal** window, where the simulated device is running, and notice the application has been notified of the updated device twin `telemetryDelay` desired property setting.
+1. Switch back to the **Visual Studio Code** window.

+1. Notice that the application has been notified of the updated device twin `telemetryDelay` desired property setting.

     The application outputs messages to the Console that show that the new device twin desired properties have been loaded, and the changes have been set and reported back to the Azure IoT Hub.